taming-the-state-in-react/taming-the-state-in-react/manuscript/03-redux/03-B-advanced-reducers.md

 The last chapters moved around the initial state initialization from `createStore()` to the reducer(s) a few times.
 You might wonder where to initialize your state after all.

-Therefore you have to distinguish whether you are using combined reducers or only one plain reducer.
+Therefore, you have to distinguish whether you are using combined reducers or only one plain reducer.

 **One plain reducer:** When using only one plain reducer, the initial state in `createStore()` dominates the initial state in the reducer.
 The initial state in the reducer only works when the incoming initial state is `undefined` because then it can apply a default state.
 But the initial state is already defined in `createStore()` and thus utilized by the reducer.

-**Combined reducers:** When using combined reducers, you can emabrace a more nuanced usage of the state initialization.
-The initial state object that is used for the `createStore()` function must not include all substates that are introduced due `combineReducers()`.
-Thus when a substate is `undefined`, the reducer can define the default substate.
-Otherwise the default substate from the `createStore()` is used.
+**Combined reducers:** When using combined reducers, you can embrace a more nuanced usage of the state initialization.
+The initial state object that is used for the `createStore()` function doesn't have to include all substates that are introduced by the `combineReducers()` function.
+Thus, when a substate is `undefined`, the reducer can define the default substate.
+Otherwise, the default substate from the `createStore()` is used.

 ### Nested Reducers

-By now you know two things about scaling reducers in a growing application that demands sophisticated state management:
+By now, you know two things about scaling reducers in a growing application that demand sophisticated state management:

 * a reducer can care about different action types
 * a reducer can be split up into multiple reducers yet be combined as one root reducer for the store initialization

-These steps are used to scale the reducers horizontally (even though combined reducers adds at least one vertical level).
+These steps are used to scale the reducers horizontally (even though combined reducers add at least one vertical level).
 A reducer operates on the global state or on a substate when using combined reducers.
 However, you can use nested reducers to introduce vertically clearer levels of substate.

 Take for example the `todoReducer` that operates on a list of todos.
 From a technical perspective, a list of todos has todo entities.
-So why not introducing a nested reducer that deals with the todo substate as entities?
+So why not introduce a nested reducer that deals with the todo substate as entities?

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~